No products in the cart.

 - Sew on two button eyes

-Seriously though – how cute is this little guy??
+Seriously though – how cute is this squeezable little crustacean??
+And an easy little DIY plush for sewing beginners.

-Crabcakes was shared as a simple softie pattern for Sew a Softie’s month-long summer softie-making party!
-For the whole month of July, some of our favorite companies, accounts, and friends are sharing their attempts at softies you and your kiddos can re-create (there are and even some kid ambassadors!).
+Crabcakes was shared as a simple free plushie pattern for Sew a Softie’s month-long summer softie-making party!
+For the whole month of July, some of our favorite companies, accounts, and friends are sharing their attempts at softies you and your kiddos can re-create (there are even some kid ambassadors!).
+You can find all of this year’s summer sew-a-softie projects here.